MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 In the past, Microsoft Teams was a separate installation from Microsoft 365 Apps.
 But starting with Version 1902, Teams is included as part of ***new*** installations of Microsoft 365 Apps.
 If Teams is already installed on the device, no changes are made to that installation of Teams.

 Teams is also being added to ***existing*** installations of Microsoft 365 Apps on devices running Windows.
-For more information about when that occurs, see [What about existing installations of Office 365 ProPlus?](#what-about-existing-installations-of-office-365-proplus).
+For more information about when that occurs, see [What about existing installations of Microsoft 365 Apps?](#what-about-existing-installations-of-microsoft-365-apps).

 > [!NOTE]
 > To complete the installation of Teams on new or existing installations of Microsoft 365 Apps, either restart the device or have the user log off and log back on.